-- Get into work mode by starting with tiny steps.
+- Get into work mode by starting with a tiny step.

 - Limit the time available for decision-making.

-- Deal with irrational fears regarding your performance.
+- Deal directly with irrational fears regarding your performance.

 Beyond the various techniques that are listed here, there are many techniques that you can use in order to help yourself avoid procrastination.
 These are all listed, together with comprehensive explanations and examples, in the guide titled “How to Stop Procrastinating“.